 Gary M. Collins is a Senior Advisor with Lazard, an investment bank.
 Previously he served as the President of Coastal Contacts Inc., the world's largest e-commerce provider of direct to consumer contact lenses and prescription eye glasses from July 2012 to May 2014 when the company was sold to Essilor International.
-Mr. Collins has served as a member of the Board of Chorus Aviation Inc. since 2008, and of Fiera Capital Corporation since 2018.
-He also served as a Director of Liquor Stores North America Ltd. from 2006 to 2018, and as a Director of Lantic Inc./Rogers Sugar Inc. from 2008 to 2012.
+Mr. Collins has served as a member of the Board of Chorus Aviation Inc. since 2008, of Fiera Capital Corporation since 2018 and StuartOlsen Inc. since May 2019.
+He previously served as a Director of Liquor Stores North America Ltd. from 2006 to 2018, as a Director of Rogers Sugar Inc. from 2008 to 2012 and as a Director of Catalyst Paper Corporation from 2005 to 2010.
 Mr. Collins rejoined the Board of Rogers Sugar Inc. in 2017.
 Mr. Collins was President and CEO of Harmony Airways from December 2004 to December 2006, and from April 2007 until May 2012.
-He was the Senior Vice President of Belkorp Industries Inc. (a private investment management company).
-Mr. Collins served as a Director of Catalyst Paper Corporation from 2005 to 2010.
-Previously Mr. Collins spent 13 years as a Member of the British Columbia Legislative Assembly, including serving as British Columbia's Minister of Finance from 2001 to 2005.
+He was the Senior Vice President of Belkorp Industries Inc. Previously Mr. Collins spent 13 years as a Member of the British Columbia Legislative Assembly, including serving as British Columbia's Minister of Finance from 2001 to 2005.